 An urban planner by trade, Emily has been thinking about food planning issues ever since she started her first vegetable garden as a teenager.
 Her passion for urban agriculture and activated public spaces remained constant throughout her studies and her professional planning work.
 With a solid background in city planning, active transportation planning, food planning, and community organizing, Emily has been most satisfied when she directly implemented the plans and policies she helped create.
 Emily has earned a Bachelor of Science in Environmental Design Urban Studies from the University of Massachusetts Amherst and a Master of Planning from the University of Southern California.
 Most recently, she completed Wild Willow Farm School’s Basics of Small-Scale Sustainable Farming course.

-Judy is the founder and executive director of the San Diego Community Garden Network.
-She has been a Master Gardener with the San Diego Master Gardener Association 2003 where she has spent most of her time working with school and community gardens.
+Judith is the founder and executive director of the San Diego Community Garden Network.
+She has been a member of the San Diego Master Gardener Association 2003 where she has spent most of her time working with school and community gardens.
 In 2010 she founded the San Diego Community Garden Network where she has married her long time interests in public health, the environment, public service, and horticulture.
 From 2010 to 2012 she worked for the City of La Mesa as their Community Garden Consultant.
-A retired commander after a career in the US Public Health Service and the Air Force, she worked as an environmental health officer, an occupational health consultant, and a family nurse practitioner and a mental health nurse.
-In the following years she worked with at risk youth, attended the Ornamental Horticulture program at Cuyamaca College, and was project manager, introducing electronic prescribing in outpatient medicine setting.
+A retired commander after a career in the US the Air Force and the Public Health Service, she worked as an environmental health officer, an occupational health consultant, and a family nurse practitioner and a mental health nurse.
+In the following years she worked with at risk youth, attended the Ornamental Horticulture program at Cuyamaca College, and worked for Physician Partners as a project manager, introducing electronic prescribing in an outpatient medicine setting.

 Robert is a father, husband, educator, researcher, and amateur gardener.
 He received his Ph.D from the interdisciplinary program in communication and cognitive science at the University of California, San Diego where he studied the design of science learning activities in informal, multi-media environments.
 As a member of the Laboratory of Comparative Human Cognition he has co-created and studied a variety of innovative learning activities.
 These activities have included creating Playworlds in a K-1 classroom, running an after-school physics telementoring program, and teaching a combined high school-college project-based urban agriculture course.
 At Green STEAM Communities he is responsible for developing, teaching, and assessing the Extension-Practicum courses, as well as for building and maintenance of STEAM installations.
 Robert has been working with the Network for the last year.